DrorTsky/SeaScrapes/README.md

 before going surfing or diving.

 the scraping is done using Beautiful Soup 4 in the Python utils.py file.
-I've used django in-order to allow my progressive web application access to the information.
+I've used django in-order to allow my progressive web application access to the scraped information.